 In 1977, there were only four mares left on Lac La Croix First Nation.
 The ponies were all in good health, but none of them were bred.
 Since there were no Lac La Croix Indigenous Pony stallions remained, they were bred to a Spanish Mustang.
 With the introduction of a male line, the breed survived.

 The Lac La Croix Indigenous Pony is the only existing Indigenous breed of horse in Canada.
 The breed takes its name from Lac La Croix First Nation in Northwestern Ontario, where it was last found in the wild.
 Many paleontologists believe that horses went extinct in North America about 10,000 years ago, but competing theories and emerging research suggest some horses, such as the Lac La Croix Indigenous Pony, may have survived the ice age.
 This latter theory is consistent with many Indigenous oral histories that claim horses were a vital part of Indigenous life long before first contact with Europeans.

-Why Preserve Indigenous/Heritage Breeds?
+Why Preserve Indigenous & Heritage Breeds?

-Climate Crisis & Species Diversity Loss
+Colonization, Climate Change & Species Diversity Loss

 Lac La Croix Ponies